ITfoxtec/FoxIDs/docs/samples.md

 ## Down-party sample applications

-The down-party samples show different applications which trust FoxIDs as an IdP.
+The application registration samples show different applications which trust FoxIDs as an IdP.

 ### AspNetCoreOidcAuthCodeAllUpPartiesSample